As a family of wanderlusters, it is important for us to document our adventures; both in words with the blog, and in the accompanying photographs.

 If you are looking to take pictures of interesting and eclectic people (with their permission, of course!), New York City is the place to be.
 One of the most photographed places in the world, it’s easy to see why; with the iconic yellow cabs, ever-bright lights of Times Square, enormous skyscrapers and quirky hidden street art, there is something to be captured around every corner.

 The challenge with somewhere as regularly photographed as NYC is finding the angles or hidden gems others miss and creating a different shot for all the others.
-Luckily, you’ll never be short of things to do — even if you’re short on time.
+Luckily, you’ll never be short of things to do.
+Here is a great New York City 4 day itinerary for you to help you get started with your planning.

 5. Porto, Portugal